TEXflip/AppliedRoboticsStudentInterface/README.md

 - `double th0` intital orientation
 - `double s1` length of the first curve segment
 - `double s2`length of the second curve segment
-- `double s3`length of thee third curve segment
+- `double s3`length of the third curve segment
-- `double k1` curvature of the fist segment
+- `double k1` curvature of the first segment
 - `double k2`curvature of the second segment
 - `double k3`curvature of the third segment